 It is generally best to attend an accredited program if there is an accrediting system established for your chosen field.
 The benefit of doing so is that it will give you an advantage over those who did not attend an accredited school.
 In some professions you may not be able to become licensed if you graduate from a non-accredited school.
 The competition for jobs has become extreme in the last few years.
 Many highly qualified people have been downsized (have lost their employment) and are vying for the same jobs as less-experienced candidates.
 Thus, it has becoming increasingly important for job seekers to do everything in their power to position themselves to get good jobs.
 Selecting an accredited program at a well-respected school is an important step.
 Simply put, it could mean the difference between getting the job or not or starting at a higher rate of pay.

 There is no formal education available for many skilled trades,.
 If this is the case for the career you have chosen, an apprenticeship is a viable alternative.
 An apprenticeship is arrangement where you receive a combination of on-the-job training and instruction from a master of the field you wish to enter.
 It is a very practical, hands-on approach to education.
 You can find apprenticeship opportunities sponsored by employers, skilled-labor unions, and other associations.
-The U.S. Department of Labor also maintains a list of available apprenticeships.
+Many government labor departments or workforce support centers also maintain a list of available apprenticeships.